An open letter from the Soil-Plant-Atmosphere (SPA) Research Laboratory to all communities that we intersect

 The SPA Lab stands in solidarity with the Black Lives Matter movement and the UO Black Student Collective.
 We support their demands and we will work to counteract the bias that Black people face in academic settings.
 We come from different academic, socioeconomic, and cultural backgrounds.
 We intersect various communities nationally and internationally.
 Although many of us have experienced systemic bias, none of us knows from personal experience the full weight of systemic racism.
 We acknowledge that as non-Black people we have benefited from systemic racism in America.
 Police brutality against people of color is not new.
 The inadequate response of governments and universities is also not new.
 But the growing frequency and intensity of blatant racially motivated violence has now brought us to a historical tipping point.
 Black Americans face an impossible situation.
 We must listen to what they have to say.
 We must learn from them and stand with them.
 We must be better and do better to create a more just world.

 We make a commitment to working on our own biases to improve our research program, teaching philosophy, and public service roles.
 Beyond our academic mission, we will take actions in our daily lives to lift the voices of those who are most oppressed.
-We list here some information compiled from colleagues whose scholarship focuses on race and oppression.
+We list here some information compiled from colleagues whose scholarship focuses on race and equity.
 We have used this work to develop concrete actions that we will implement immediately.
 Engaging in these conversations is difficult, but it is also essential to improving science as well as our chances to achieve a sustainable future.

 - To create a code of conduct where we explicitly state our policy for promoting diversity, equity, and inclusion in our group and on our campus;